-Symantec Ghost Solution Suite 2.5 works by copying the hard-disk drive, sector by sector, to create a clone of the operating system, which means it works best when deploying devices with identical hardware, or to backup an existing machine.
+Norton Ghost works by copying the hard-disk drive, sector by sector, to create a clone of the operating system.
+This means it works best when deploying devices with identical hardware, or to backup an existing machine.

 When it comes to non-backup tasks like new hardware rollouts, OS migrations, and new employee onboarding, look for an imaging alternative that better supports the ability to have one image work on all devices.
 Sector-based imaging tools will always be inherently tied to a specific make and model (partitioning, blocks, registry settings, drivers, and other hardware-specific software).
 Meaning they are not great for imaging, but great for back up.

 Long-time Norton Ghost customers turn to SmartDeploy for imaging

 After thirteen years of using Symantec solutions, Nicholas Schraufnagel, IT Manager at WAV, Inc., found himself struggling to integrate the latest version of Norton Ghost with his company’s HP Elite Series desktops.
 Three weeks into the struggle, he decided it was time to try a different approach to device refreshes and installed SmartDeploy.
 On his first go-round with SmartDeploy imaging software, Nicholas was able to create an image from scratch and load it onto three different types of computers—all within a few hours.
 In the end, Nicholas imaged thirty machines with SmartDeploy before he could even get Ghost to work with one computer.